 Deirdre StachSenior Vice President

-Deirdre is a veteran federal government affairs consultant with more than a decade of experience providing strategic counsel to a wide variety of interests ranging from multi-million dollar corporations to nonprofits, and a talent for translating ideas into viable legislation.
+Deirdre is a veteran federal government affairs consultant with more than two decades of experience providing strategic counsel to a wide variety of interests ranging from multi-million dollar corporations to nonprofits, and a talent for translating ideas into viable legislation.

 Provided strategic counsel at Clark & Weinstock for more than a decade